 I would encourage you to include real, whole foods in their diet as often as possible.
 Most toddlers do not require collagen or other protein supplements of any kind.
 If you really struggle to get them to eat any protein foods, and you want to try adding a supplement, start small.
 One tablespoon of collagen is a more appropriate serving size for a small child than a whole scoop.

 Is it okay if you make yourself a smoothie with collagen and share it with your toddler?
 Yes.
 But I do not recommend getting in the habit of serving protein supplements every day to your toddler.
 If you’re looking to maximize their nutrition and health, the way to do that is with real foods, not with supplements.
-Contact me if you are struggling to get them the right nutrition.

 Note: While most of the collagen supplements I have seen appear to be from reputable brands, the supplement industry is not as regulated as the food industry.
 That means you have to be more skeptical of whether the label is an accurate description of what is inside the container.
 Be selective when you decide what to put in your kids’ bodies!
 Choose products sold at a reputable location, like Whole Foods.